The great conundrum

 So which route is better?
 At the end of the day, there’s really no right answer.
 It depends on your situation and what you prefer to deal with.
 Both buying choices have their own advantages and disadvantages, so it really comes down to personal preference.

-I personally prefer to buy my juice in a shop where I can sample flavors and talk to other people about new juice flavors, and ask questions about other products.
+I personally prefer to buy my juice in vape shops near me.
+There I can sample flavors and talk to other people about new products.
 Vape shops are great places to discover new products.
 My favorite part about buying from brick and mortars is the feeling that you are actually contributing to a local business that’s in it for the right reasons.
 When I see a shop that values helping people transition off cigarettes over profit, they get my money.

 However, when it comes down to buying a mod or tank that I have been researching, I can usually wait it out and buy online, especially since I have plenty of stuff to vape in the meantime.
 Another reason why I sometimes buy from online shops is to take advantage of pre-order sales.
 It feels good being the first to own a hot new product, especially when you get a great deal on it.
 Of course, if you’re not first to own something, you might find out that it sucks and save some cash.